 Today I am sharing a diet plan that you will actually enjoy!
 This one is for your ceramic work.
 If you’ve never worked with paper clay, you’ll be thrilled with the doors it can open up in your work.
 Paper clay improves joining capabilities and decreases warping and shrinkage, all the while reducing the heft… Read More »

 Paper clay is an ideal solution for building complex or delicate ceramic sculpture.
-Made by mixing any type of clay body — earthenware, stoneware, raku or porcelain — with paper pulp, paper clay improves joining capabilities and decreases warping and shrinkage, all the <em>while</em> reducing the heft of the work.
+Made by mixing any type of clay body — earthenware, stoneware, raku or porcelain — with paper pulp, paper clay improves joining capabilities and decreases warping and shrinkage, all the while reducing the heft of the work.
 But when it sits… Read More »

 Barbro Åberg’s abstract paper clay sculptures hint at ancient language, astronomy, and biology.